mtilson/docker-dokuwiki/README.md

 ## Backup

-* All data in `/data` folder are backed up periodically (every 6 minutes) to the provided git repository
+* All data in `/data` folder are periodically backed up to the provided backup Git server repo

 ## License